(4.9 / 5 based on 41 ratings) See all reviews

 - MRSA (methicillin-resistant Staphylococcus aureus), a staph infection resistant to certain antibiotics.
 Dogs can carry the bacteria without showing symptoms but it can result in skin, lung and urinary infections in people.
 MRSA can also spread to the lungs or bloodstream and cause life-threatening illnesses.

 - Capnocytophaga bacteria these bacteria live in the mouths of dogs, cats and people but do not make the animals sick.
 The bacteria can spread through bites, scratches or close contact between animals and humans but this is rare unless the human has a weakened immune system.

 Action You Should Take to Protect You Legal Rights

 If you’ve suffered a dog attack, you should follow these steps to make sure your legal rights are protected:

-–Contact a dog bite attorney.
-You can call 1-888-534-4850 to reach Slater & Zurz LLP and get your claim started right away with a FREE consultation.
+- Contact a dog bite lawyer.
+You can call 1-888-534-4850 to reach Slater & Zurz and get your claim started right away with a FREE consultation.
 The experienced dog bite lawyers at this firm will handle all telephone calls, correspondence and negotiations with insurance companies on your behalf.
 If necessary, we will find healthcare providers to treat your injuries.
 There is never a fee to you unless you are awarded a settlement for your case.

 The Statute of Limitations on Dog Bites